|E-Reporting to Member States

 - The electronic exchange of suspected adverse

-reaction reports (known as Individual Case Safety Reports)
+drug reaction reports known as Individual Case Safety Reports)

 between the European

-Authorisation Holders, and sponsors of clinical trials in the EEA.
+Authorisation Holders (MAHs), and sponsors of clinical trials in the EEA.

-- The early detection of possible safety signals associated with medicinal
+- Early detection of possible safety signals associated with medicinal

-- The continual monitoring and evaluation of potential safety issues in
+- Continual monitoring and evaluation of potential safety issues in

 relation to reported adverse reactions.

-- The decision making process, based on a broader knowledge of the adverse
+- Decision making process, based on a broader knowledge of the adverse

 reaction profile of medicinal products especially in the form of